mdnayeemaxl/mdnayeemaxl/README.md

 I'm a tech enthusiast, love working on new ideas, and want to create a useful application to make life easier.
 Love to Dreaming of travel, Living with the grace of the Almighty.

-Skills: C++/ Python/PHP/ JS / ML / HTML / CSS
+Skills: Python/ JavaScript/ NextJs/ Web Scrapping/ ML/ HTML / CSS

 - 🔭 I’m currently working on Brand Cloud [https://brandcloud.co.jp/en/].
 - 🌱 I’m Former Trainee Of B-JET 10th Batch